-Other Recommended Reading (See Lecture Syllabus; Available in Canvas Lecture Folders)
+Other Recommended Reading in Canvas Lecture Folders

 Marschner, H. 1995.
 Mineral Nutrition of Higher Plants, Chapter 13.
 Academic Press, New York.
 Barber, S.A.
 1984.
 Soil nutrient bioavailability - A mechanistic approach, Chapter 4.
 Wiley and Sons, New York.

 Gerloff, G.C, and W.H.
 Gabelman.
 1983.
 Genetic basis of plant mineral nutrition, pp. 453-480.
 In: Läuchli, A. and R.L.
 Bieleski (Eds.).
 Encyclopedia of Plant Physiology New Series, Vol. 15B.
 Springer-Verlag, New York.

 What I expect from students: I expect students to enjoy the subject, attend class regularly, to be on time, to meet all deadlines, to avoid turning in any work late, to participate in discussions, and to demonstrate that they want to be here.
 I expect the students to read the suggested textbook readings as well as the extra readings in canvas lectures.
 I expect students to keep up with the syllabus and all assignments.
-Finally, I ask that students be focused on our meetings and to turn off any device that does not relate to the class
+Finally, I ask that students be focused on our meetings and to turn off any device that does not relate to the class.

-What Students Can Expect from Me: Data analysis opportunities, research applications, basic science, fairness in grading, willingness to help, approachable, concern about quality of students' work, training, and writing.
+What Students Can Expect from Me: Data analysis opportunities, research applications, live plant demonstrations, basic science, fairness in grading, willingness to help, approachable, concern about quality of students' work, training, and writing.

-Electronic Resources: We will use Canvas, web tools, and online journal articles.
-Class information, lectures, web resources, and various documents will be posted on Canvas.
+Electronic Resources: Class information, lectures, web resources, and various documents will be posted on Canvas.
 Canvas email will be used by students and instructor as necessary outside of class.
-Please check your system (Windows, Mac, IPAD, etc.) and make sure that you have a stable internet connection, a working webcam and microphone, audio, and current versions of MS Office (Xcel, PowerPoint, Word), Adobe Reader, and Zoom in Canvas.
-If you are new to Zoom in Canvas, please see student quickstart guide at https://learning.nmsu.edu/zoom-at-nmsu/zoom-in-canvas/.
+Please check your system (Windows, Mac, IPAD, etc.) and make sure that you have a stable internet connection, and current versions of MS Office (Xcel, PowerPoint, Word), Adobe Reader.

 Class Attendance and Excused Absences: Good attendance is defined as not missing more than three lecture meetings.
 Attendance will be recorded and may affect borderline course grades.
 WHAT IS AN EXCUSED ABSENCE FOR MISSING AN EXAM OR ASSIGNMENT DUE DATE?
-1) Physician-verified medical reason (i.e., Campus Health

-Center) in writing with e-copy emailed to instructor by the first day returning to class, and 2) participating in a NMSU-sponsored activity that is verified by a written note from university sponsor with e-copy emailed to instructor prior to event.
+1) Physician-verified medical reason (i.e., Campus Health Center) in writing with e-copy emailed to instructor by the first day returning to class, and 2) participating in a NMSU-sponsored activity that is verified by a written note from university sponsor with e-copy emailed to instructor prior to event.
 Any other absences will not be considered excused absences.
 For medical attention, the Aggie Health and Wellness Center is operated by licensed physician and nursing staff, and can be reached at (575)646-1512.